 - And the French for surrendering.

 - Americans will sometimes gloat that, unlike the French, neither they nor the British surrendered.
 Well, neither of those peoples share hundreds of miles of border with Germany.
+Though to be fair, they usually only say this in response to French people being rude to them, which unfortunately happens far too often.
+In addition, the UK was pretty badly ravaged by Germany but never surrendered.

 - Perhaps worse if you're Japanese, which is why they tend to pretend the whole thing never happened.